ideal-lab5/etf-sdk/README.md

 # etf-sdk
-This is an SDK to build on top of the EtF protocol.
-Specifically, it contains cryptographic primitives used by the etf network, as well as enables timelock encryption.
+This is an SDK to build protocols on top of the EtF network.
+Specifically, it contains cryptographic primitives used by the etf network, as well as implements timelock encryption via AES-GCM with SSS, where shares are encrypted for futures slots using IBE.
 It is wasm-compilable and so able to be called from both rust and javascript contexts.

 It consists of two packages: